-Depending on how long you intend to stay, your financial situation and your personal preferences, the town of Kaiserslautern offers you a wide range of accommodation:
+Depending on how long you intend to stay, your financial situation and your personal preferences, the town of Kaiserslautern offers you a wide range of accommodations:

 The most inexpensive solution is to live in a residence hall.
 The Student Union of Kaiserslautern takes care of the letting and administration of rooms.
-All residence halls in Kaiserslautern are spacious, modern and inexpensive.
+All residence halls in Kaiserslautern are spacious, modern and low priced.

 The characteristics of the rooms in our residence halls are: